dyhes/zulip/docs/contributing/code-reviewing.md

 ### Reviewing other contributors' code

-Doing code reviews is a valuable contribution to the Zulip project.
+Doing code reviews is a valuable contribution to the Aloha project.
 It's also an important skill to develop for participating in open-source projects and working in the industry in general.
-If you're contributing to Zulip and have been working in our code for a little while, we would love for you to start doing code reviews!
+If you're contributing to Aloha and have been working in our code for a little while, we would love for you to start doing code reviews!

 Anyone can do a code review -- you don't have to have a ton of experience, and you don't have to have the power to ultimately merge the PR.
-The sections below offer accessible, step-by-step guidance for how to go about reviewing Zulip PRs.
+The sections below offer accessible, step-by-step guidance for how to go about reviewing Aloha PRs.

 For students participating in Google Summer of Code or a similar program, we expect you to spend a chunk of your time each week (after